ethancobos/dotfiles/README.md

-# My Dotfile Repo
+# My Dotfiles

-**TL;DR** Almost all configuration is inspired/stolen from [Dreams of Code](https://github.com/dreamsofcode-io) and [
-Dreams of Autonomy](https://github.com/dreamsofautonomy).
-I would highly recommend browsing through his Github and YouTube accounts.

-This repo contains a combination of my personal configuration and work configuration.
+This repo contains all of the configuration for all of the tools that I use everyday as a software developer.
+It is a combination of my personal configuration and work configuration.
 See [General Setup](#general-setup) for the details on how I ensure that my work-specific and home-specific configuration doesn't mix.

+Each folder in this repo cooresponds (ussually) to a tool that I use.
+In the following sections I'll go over each of these tools in the order that I would install/set then up if I were starting from a fresh machine

 ## General Setup